krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - it is using aws global network and edge locations
 - speeds-up 50-500% faster
 - enable it and get new url
+- you can perform PUT, POST, and DELETE, along with other standard object operations

 Must use one of the following endpoints:
 - .s3-accelerate.amazonaws.com.
 - .s3-accelerate.dualstack.amazonaws.com (dual-stack option)

 ### S3 encryption <a id="S3Encryption"></a>